-No matter where you normally call work, there’s a good chance you’re reading this from home.
+No matter where you normally call work, there’s a good chance you’re currently reading this from home.
 At the height of the COVID-19 pandemic, 88% of organizations worldwide required or encouraged their employees to work from home.
-And while the world is starting to return to normality, remote working isn’t going anywhere.
+And while a new normal has emerged in the world of work, remote working isn’t going anywhere.

 That’s why accessibility has to be a priority.

 A report by the World Health Organization estimated that 15% of the global population have some form of disability, whether visible or not.
-It’s not good enough to create solutions for the perceived majority of your workforce—any remote working initiative must consider accessibility.
+Creating solutions for the perceived majority of your workforce isn’t enough—any remote working initiative must consider accessibility.

 Remote working isn’t a new concept, but the scale of its implementation in the wake of COVID-19 is unprecedented.
 Unsurprisingly, there have been teething issues: 62% of remote workers in the UK want employers to provide better technology to communicate with their colleagues.

 But that figure doesn’t illustrate the many reasons why employees are asking more of their employers.
 At the core of those reasons is accessibility.

 The Importance of Inclusivity & Accessibility